Researched and written by Drex Bradshaw

 “Henry Pruden bought the farm in 1882 from John Baker and built the house for his family of two adults and six children.
 It was a classic two on two house with a wide hall downstairs, two rooms and a small box room were upstairs.
 The kitchen was a separate building and sat to the side of the main house.
 There had been another house on the property, it was not in good shape so Henry Pruden built his house behind the original structure.
 That house was moved over to the side of the property where it remained for many years.
 The original house was torn down in the early fifties, I remember the foundation bricks were still in the front yard when I was a child.

-In 1901 Henry Pruden bought the adjacent farm owned by John Corbell.
+In 1901 Henry Pruden bought the adjacent farm own by John Corbell.
 Henry passed away in 1902, in his will he left his property to his children.
-At that time the oldest, Fletcher, was nineteen and soon left home to work on the railroad in North Carolina.
-That left the next two boys, Elwood, age 15, and Clifton, age 14, to help their mother with the farm.
-They did the best they could and prospered.
-Their mother died in 1915, by thisthe time youngest son, Colonna, worked for Norfolk and Western Railroad.
+At that time the oldest, Fletcher was nineteen and soon left home to work on the railroad in North Carolina.
+That left the next two boys, Elwood age 15 and Clifton age 14, to help their mother with the farm, they did the best they could and prospered.
+Their mother died in 1915.
+By this time youngest son, Colonna, worked for Norfolk and Western Railroad.
 In October 1916 the two daughters had a double wedding.
 Elethia married Tom Eley and moved to Portsmouth and Ethel married her second cousin, Stanley Pruden and they lived in the farmhouse and Stanley took over the home farm.
 I believe that Clifton and Elwood divided the land purchased in 1901.
 Clifton built his house near the road that ran through Sandy Bottom and Elwood built a house on the Chuckatuck Creek.
 A bend in the creek separated the old and new houses.

 That old house has seen births and deaths, triumphs and tragedies, good times and bad.
 It has withstood storms and hurricanes and has sheltered four generations of Prudens”.

-Sally Corbell Cotten, future wife of General Pickett, was Leroy’s great,great aunt.
+Sally Corbell Cotten, future wife of General George Pickett, was Leroy’s great, great aunt.
 She did not grow up on this farm, but one adjacent to it off of Cotton Farm Lane.
-Leroy tells a great story about the siege of Suffolk and the smuggling of Sally to Petersburg to get married. (listen to his oral interview for more details).
+Leroy tells a great story about the siege of Suffolk and the smuggling of Sally to Petersburg to get married.
+(Recommend you listen to his oral interview for more details.)

 Those who worked on the farm as laborers would be paid at the rate of $5.00 per day for women and $6.00 per day for men.
 Like many older farmers now they cannot make enough off of the land when leased to pay the taxes and due to their age they cannot farm it.
 So goes the way of most farms in the area while some end up becoming housing developments.

 Next we have the Newman farm on the Chuckatuck Creek just prior to entering Hobson.
-In discussions with Geraldine Newman Sandidge, her grandfather, William Thomas Newman purchased the farm in 1910 from B.M.
+In discussions with Geraldine Newman Sandidge, her grandparents, William Thomas Newman and Lura Mae Newman purchased the farm in 1910 from B.M.
 Bruce of Suffolk.
-Oliver William Newman and five other children lived with them, two of whom were born on the farm.
+Oliver William Newman and five other children lived with them, two of which were born on the farm.
 In 1914 the farm was sold to E.L.
 Batten and in 1925 Oliver William Newman married Gladis Geraldine Neal and they purchased the farm back from E.L.
 Batten.

 Only Oliver Newman would order a case of bibles from one of these folks and store (hide) them in the smokehouse.
 When friends and relatives came, he went out to the smokehouse and proudly gave them a bible.